reactjs/react.dev/src/content/reference/react-dom/preload.md

 ### Preloading when rendering {/*preloading-when-rendering*/}

-Call `preload` when rendering a component if you know that it or its children will use a specific resource.
+Call `preload` when rendering a Component if you know that it or its children will use a specific resource.

 <Recipes titleText="Examples of preloading">